squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 will add notes only where really necessary to keep the complexity of this to a reasonable level.

-### Cloning the repository
+### Forking the repository

 To make changes to Material for MkDocs, you would first fork one of its repositories on GitHub.
-This is so that you have a repository on GitHub that you can push changes to.
+This is so that you have a repository on GitHub that you can push changes to (only maintainers and collaborators have write access to the original repositories).

 Fork the [repository for the public version] if you want to make changes to code that is in the public version or if you want to make changes to the documentation.
+Please make sure to change the name of the repository by appending `-fork` to that people who come across it know that they have found a temporary fork rather then the original or a permanent fork of the project.
+You may want to add a description that clarifies what the repository is for.

 [repository for the public version]: https://github.com/squidfunk/mkdocs-material